 - The court will likely issue a warrant in your name.
 Once given, law enforcement officers in the area will be looking to arrest you.

 - Your driver’s license may get suspended, and the court won’t lift the suspension until you appear.

 - There will be additional charges that you’ll be expected to pay in full.

 - The court can raise your bail amount, even if you’ve already posted bail.

 Additionally, if released on your recognizance, the court may charge you a bail fee when you finally appear in court.

 What Can ABC Bail Bonds Do If You Jump Bail?

-If you worked with us here at ABC Bail Bonds, then we covered the cost of your bail under the condition that you appear at all your assigned court dates.
-If you don’t show up, the court will notify us of your delinquency, and your bond is then in default.
+If you worked with us here at ABC Bail Bonds, we covered the cost of your bail under the condition that you appear at all your assigned court dates.
+If you don’t show up, the court will notify us of your delinquency, and your bond will default.
 After that, we have a certain number of days to get you into court.

 What If The Person You Bailed Out Skips Bail?